Vince5673/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that writes into the file ls_cwd_content the result of the command ls -la
+a shell script that creates a file